eisenjulian/nlp_estimator_tutorial/blog.md

 As seen in previous blog posts, the `tf.estimator` framework provides a high-level API for training machine learning models, defining `train()`, `evaluate()` and `predict()` operations, handling checkpointing, loading, initializing, serving, building the graph and the session out of the box.
 There is a small family of pre-made estimators, like the ones we used earlier, but it's most likely that you will need to [build your own](https://www.tensorflow.org/extend/estimators).

-Writing a custom estimator means writing a `model_fn(features, labels, mode, params)` that returns and `EstimatorSpec`.
+Writing a custom estimator means writing a `model_fn(features, labels, mode, params)` that returns an `EstimatorSpec`.
 The first step will be mapping the features into our embedding layer:

 ```python embeddings.py
 input_layer = tf.contrib.layers.embed_sequence(